20 of the Greatest Speeches in History

 Buffalo, New York (1883)

-TR’s speech on the “Duties of American Citizenship,” delivered while serving as a New York assemblyman, covered both the theoretical justifications for why every man should be active in politics and the actual procedures for doing so.
-Roosevelt chastised individuals who shunned politics because they were too busy, saying that it was every man’s responsibility to invest some time in upholding good government.
+TR’s speech on the “Duties of American Citizenship,” given as a New York assemblyman, explained why every man should be active in politics and provided steps to get involved.
+Roosevelt criticized those who avoided politics due to being busy, emphasizing that every man has a duty to contribute to good government.

 18. “Farewell to Baseball Address” by Lou Gehrig